enchf/go_DDT/README.md

 suite.Variables(vars)              // Variables values.
-If variable is not in the map it keeps the string value. suite.GlobalName("DDT Suite")      // Suite Global name. suite.RowTransformer(transformer)  // Function to transform row values. suite.TestFunction(test)           // The test to be executed against all test cases. suite.Build()                      // Returns a map[string][]ddt.TestCase.
+If variable is not in the map it keeps the string value. suite.GlobalName("DDT Suite")      // Suite Global name. suite.RowTransformer(transformer)  // Function to transform row values. suite.TestExecutor(test)           // The test to be executed against all test cases. suite.Build()                      // Returns a map[string][]ddt.TestCase.
                                    // Groups the test cases and each group have an array of test cases.
                                    // If no grouping is set, there is a single no-name group for all test cases.